Aftaputra/Microscope-OF/docs/source/extensions/views.rst

 .. literalinclude:: ./example_extension/02_adding_views.py

 Note that we are now passing our microscope object as an argument to our API methods.
 Finding the microscope component is performed by the API view at request-time, and passed onto the functions.

+Your extension functions can be accessed from within an API View by using ``self.extension``.
+Once your view has been added to your extension, this will point to the extension object, allowing your API views to use your extension functionality.

 In this case, our extension will have two new API views at `/identify` and `/rename`.
 The `/identify` view only accepts GET requests, and the `/rename` view only accepts POST requests.